amabdallah/WaM-DaM/01Documentation/01Design/Desgign_Questions.md

 14.How do two scenarios differ in data values in a master network?
 ![](https://github.com/amabdallah/WaM-DaM1.0/blob/master/Files/q14.png)

-**iii.Identify available and missing data to expand the Lower Bear River Model to the Bear River Watershed**
+**iii.
+Identify available and missing data to expand the Lower Bear River Model to the Bear River Watershed**

 15.What are the available instances and their data of Object Types used in WEAP in the upper Bear River Watershed?
 ![](https://github.com/amabdallah/WaM-DaM1.0/blob/master/Files/Q16.png)